Vadim Kudryavtsev home page

 “In fact good FFT algorithms exist for any block length”.
 (Richard Blahut)

-Fast realization of discrete Fourier transform of power of two length by means of Cooley-Tukey approach is well-known.
+Fast realization of discrete Fourier transform of power of two

 Of course this algorithm is most effective and most uniform structured.
-(Often I choose transforms of power of two length too).

-However, 50-point Fourier transform algorithm illustrates above depicted Blahut’s expression very well.
+However, 50-point Fourier transform algorithm illustrates above

-By proper using of several approaches described in Blahut's book "Fast Algorithms for Digital Signal Processing"
+By proper using of several approaches described in Blahut's book "Fast

 for splitting large-point Fourier transforms into smaller ones

-computational complexity of algorithm for every length can be significantly decreased.
+computational complexity of algorithm for every length can be

-| Algorithm description | Graph of algorithm |
+Algorithm description | Graph of algorithm |

 I never meant that square root can be computed so quick and so easy.
 Result is computed by means of n/2 iteration, where n is number of bits for representing original number.
 In each iteration only one subtraction and one comparison operations are used.
 The rest are shifts and concatenation operations.
 That's why this algorithm is well suited for FPGA realization.